A more accurate measurement of the $^{28}$Si lattice parameter: Analysis of the error budget

 The misalignment between the optical and x-ray interferometers causes them to measure different components of the displacement.
 With $\mathbf{s}$ indicating the displacement, the x-ray interferometer senses $\mathbf{s}\cdot\hat{\mathbf{h}}$, where $\hat{\mathbf{h}}$ is the unit normal to the diffracting planes, whereas the optical interferometer senses $\mathbf{s}\cdot\hat{\mathbf{n}}$, where $\hat{\mathbf{n}}$ is the unit normal to the analyser, see Sec.\ \ref{alignment-section}.
 The difference, $\mathbf{s}\cdot(\hat{\mathbf{n}}-\hat{\mathbf{h}})$, is null when the displacement is orthogonal to $(\hat{\mathbf{n}}-\hat{\mathbf{h}})$, that is, when it bisects the angle formed by $\hat{\mathbf{n}}$ and $\hat{\mathbf{h}}$.
 The lattice constant is linked to the measured $m\lambda/(2n)$ ratio by

-The two (obverse and reverse) analyser-mirrors are polished parallel to the \{220\} planes.
-The residual misalignments, $|\hat{\mathbf{n}}-\hat{\mathbf{h}}|=13.7(1.2)$ $\mu$rad and $|\hat{\mathbf{n}}-\hat{\mathbf{h}}| = 10.8(1.2)$ $\mu$rad for the obverse and reverse mirrors, respectively, were estimated by a least-squares adjustment of the misalignment between x-ray and light reflections on the mirrors and lattice planes,\cite{Mana:1999b} the phase shift of the x-ray fringes when the analyser motion lies in the mirror planes, and the measured angle between the two mirrors.
-In order to calculate the relevant correction and the associated uncertainty, the $(\hat{\mathbf{s}} - \hat{\mathbf{n}})$ angle -- that is, the angle between the trihedron and analyser -- was periodically measured to within a $10$ $\mu$rad uncertainty; examples of the measurement results are shown in Fig.\ \ref{alignment}.
+The two (front and rear) analyser-mirrors are polished parallel to the \{220\} planes.
+The residual misalignments, $|\hat{\mathbf{n}}-\hat{\mathbf{h}}|=13.7(1.2)$ $\mu$rad and $|\hat{\mathbf{n}}-\hat{\mathbf{h}}| = 10.8(1.2)$ $\mu$rad for the front and rear mirrors, with reference to the obverse lay-out of the analyser, were estimated by a least-squares adjustment of the misalignment between x-ray and light reflections on the mirrors and lattice planes,\cite{Mana:1999b} the phase shift of the x-ray fringes when the analyser motion lies in the mirror planes, and the measured angle between the two mirrors.
+In order to calculate the relevant correction and the associated uncertainty, the angle between the trihedron and analyser was periodically measured to within a $10$ $\mu$rad uncertainty; examples of the measurement results are shown in Fig.\ \ref{alignment}.